There’s a quick rule of thumb to know if a meta_value will be a problem. Ask yourself:

 - Binary Situations – When meta_value is set as a binary value (ex. “hide_on_homepage” = “true”), MySQL will look at every single row that has the meta_key “hide_on_homepage” in order to check for the meta_value “true”.
 The solution is to change this so that the mere presence of the meta_key means that the post should be hidden on the homepage.
 If a post shouldn’t be hidden on the homepage, simply delete the “hide_on_homepage” meta_key.
 This will leverage the meta_key index and can result in large performance gains.

 - Non-binary Situations – Instead of setting meta_key equal to “primary_category” and meta_value equal to “sports”, you can set meta_key to “primary_category_sports”.
 This enables you to query by primary_category.
 However, instead of doing get_post_meta( $id, ‘primary_category’), you would need to iterate over possible values of primary_category with get_post_meta( $id, ‘primary_category_sports’).
 If you need to do both, you could use a ‘primary_category’ and a ‘primary_category_sports’ meta_key that both update when the primary category changes.
+Another, better, solution for this particular use case would be to use a hidden taxonomy named primary_category and have the categories be the terms.

 - Elasticsearch – If it’s not possible to avoid performing a meta_value query, consider using Elasticsearch instead of MySQL.